Torram/magic-docs/docs/Server/src/models/Box.md

-Structure for a box in server.
+Structure for a box in database.

 ```tsx
 import mongoose, { Schema, Types } from 'mongoose';